peacey/split-vpn/README.md

     cat wireguard.log
     ```

-    * Comment out the pre-up line at the beginning if you want your forced clients to be able to access the Internet if wireguard fails to start (i.e. commenting it out doesn't enable the iptables kill switch until after the VPN tunnel is brought up).
     * The above script will wait up to 5 seconds for the wireguard-go container to start before running the split-vpn up hook to set up the split-vpn rules.
 The split-vpn up hook will not be run if wireguard-go did not start up correctly.

-7. Run the 20-wireguard.sh script: `/mnt/data/on_boot.d/20-wireguard.sh`.
+    * Make sure to delete the old run script (`/mnt/data/on_boot.d/20-wireguard.sh`) if you installed it previously with wireguard-go.
+    * **Optional**: If you want to block Internet access to forced clients if the wireguard tunnel is brought down via wg-quick, set `KILLSWITCH=1` and `REMOVE_KILLSWITCH_ON_EXIT=0` in the `vpn.conf` file.
+    * **Optional**: Uncomment the pre-up line by removing the `# ` at the beginning of the line if you want to block Internet access for forced clients if wireguard fails to run.
+Keeping it commented out doesn't enable the iptables kill switch until after wireguard runs successfully.

+7. Give the run script executable permissions and run the run script.

+    ```sh
+    chmod +x /mnt/data/wireguard/run-vpn.sh
+    /mnt/data/wireguard/run-vpn.sh
+    ```

 8. If wireguard-go started successfully, check that the connection worked by seeing if you received a handshake with the following command: